Top 7 Best Areas to Stay in Paris

-Known for its vibrant café life, amazing shopping and artsy vibes, the Marais is definitely one of the best neighborhoods to stay in Paris.
-Located on the Right bank in central Paris, the Marais is a very walkable neighborhood and an ideal home-base for exploring the city.
+Known for its vibrant café life, amazing shopping and artsy vibes, the Marais is definitely one of the best area to stay in Paris.
+Located on the Right bank in central Paris, the Marais is a very walkable area and an ideal home-base for exploring the city.
 One of the best parts about the Marais is its diversity!
 Historically home to the Jewish, LGBTQ and artist communities, the rich blend of cultures found in this area makes it lively and welcoming.

-There’s a lot to see and do in the Marais, so this is the best neighborhood to stay in Paris if you’re hoping to see the liveliest side of the city.
+There’s a lot to see and do in the Marais, so this is the best area to stay in Paris if you’re hoping to see the liveliest side of the city.
 Nightlife is bustling in this neighborhood, and there’s no shortage of great bars and cafés to enjoy.
 Home to plenty of street art as well as some of the city’s best museums like Centre Pompidou and the Picasso Museum, the Marais is an art-lovers paradise.
 Quite possibly the trendiest part of the city, the best shopping in Paris is also found in this area.
 Rue Vielle du Temple and Rue des Francs Bourgeois are home to great little boutiques as well as designer shops, and are the favorite shopping haunts of chic Parisians.

-Perched high on a hill overlooking Paris, Montmartre is full of old-world Parisian charm and is definitely one of the best neighborhoods to stay in Paris.
+Perched high on a hill overlooking Paris, Montmartre is full of old-world Parisian charm and is definitely one of the best areas to stay in Paris.
 Despite the mass of tourists flocking to the beautiful Sacré Coeur Cathedral, Montmartre has managed to hold onto its roots and keep the village atmosphere of yesteryear.
 Just a short walk from the bustling Sacré-Coeur, you’ll find one of Paris’ best kept secrets: the authentic Montmartre!
 The winding cobblestone streets like Rue Lamarck and Rue des Abesses are full of local artisans and great cafés, where you can enjoy a drink and a view of the city from above.

 Montmartre also served as the muse for many artists like Renoir and Picasso who once called this neighborhood home.
 Be sure to stop by the Place du Tertre and see where the great Montmartois artists drew their inspiration from.
 This cobblestone square just behind the Sacre-Coeur Basilica is filled with modern-day painters creating and selling their works!
 There are also some excellent museums in the area, like the Musée de Montmartre.
 An ancient mansion overlooking a beautiful garden and vineyard was transformed into this museum focusing on the areas’ history and influential figures, definitely worth a visit!

-Located on the Left Bank, Saint-Germain-des-Prés embodies iconic Parisian glamour, and is definitely one of the best neighborhoods to stay in Paris.
+Located on the Left Bank, Saint-Germain-des-Prés embodies iconic Parisian glamour, and is definitely one of the best areas to stay in Paris.
 Once the epicenter of the Jazz Age and the favorite neighborhood of intellectuals like Ernest Hemingway and Simone de Beauvoir, Saint-Germain-des-Prés has a rich history.
 In Saint Germain you can discover the origin of French café culture at Les Deux Magots or Café de Flore and catch a jazz show at Chez Papa Jazz Club.

 The Boulevard Saint-Germain is lined with luxury boutiques, bookshops and lots of great restaurants, ideal for an afternoon stroll.
 The Seine river is just a five minute walk away, and along the riverbanks there are Parisian bouquinistes, or booksellers.
 Hawking vintage books, artwork and trinkets, these little stands are the perfect place to pick up some souvenirs.
-The must-see Musée d’Orsay, the lovely Luxembourg Gardens and the Latin Quarter are also within walking distance.
+The must-see Musée d’Orsay (read more about Orsay Museum | or buy online tickets), the lovely Luxembourg Gardens and the Latin Quarter are also within walking distance.
 No matter what you decide to do in Saint-Germain, I’m sure you’ll fall in love with this iconic Parisian neighborhood.